HYDeReUb/TS4IE_4080E055/linux/command/ls.md

-                               file-type (--file-type), classify (-F) -i, --inode                print the index number of each file -I, --ignore=PATTERN       do not list implied entries matching shell PATTERN -k, --kibibytes            default to 1024-byte blocks for disk usage;
+                               file-type (--file-type), classify (-F) -i, --inode                print the index number of each file -I, --ignore=PATTERN       do not list implied entries matching shell PATTERN -k, --kibibytes            default to 1024-byte blocks for disk usage -l                         use a long listing format -L, --dereference          when showing file information for a symbolic link, show information for the file the link references rather than for the link itself -m                         fill width with a comma separated list of entries -n, --numeric-uid-gid      like -l, but list numeric user and group IDs -N, --literal              print entry names without quoting -o                         like -l, but do not list group information
-                               used only with -s and per directory totals -l                         使用較長格式列出資訊
-  -L, --dereference          當顯示符號鏈結的檔案資訊時，顯示符號鏈結所指示
-                               的目標而並非符號鏈結本身的資訊
-  -m                         所有項目以逗號分隔，並填滿整行行寬
-  -n, --numeric-uid-gid      like -l, but list numeric user and group IDs -N, --literal              print entry names without quoting -o                         like -l, but do not list group information